gnomesoftuk/gnomesoft-mono/infra/terraform/terraform-cloud-aws-bootstrap/README.md

 * The aws-federation module assumes that everything is deployed into ONE AWS account.
 Hence it will not work for a multi-account setup (yet)

+* If deploying to a sandbox environment the state will be out of date when the env is destroyed.
+You will have to manually remove some parts of the state to achieve a successful run.

+`terraform state rm module.aws-federation.aws_iam_openid_connect_provider.tfc_provider`